Information and advice for Ukrainians

 - English: Your Rights in Scotland

-The Scottish Government has produced Ukraine psychological wellbeing advice pack: guidance for Ukrainian arrivals.
+The Scottish Government has produced the Ukraine psychological wellbeing advice pack: guidance for Ukrainian arrivals.

 The pack for people arriving from Ukraine includes information on: